 6. Integrated rural development, and promotion of LEADER and Community-Led Local Development

-The main activities are:
+The main activities were:

 - building a network of young people and their organisations in rural areas within the framework of the European Rural Parliament